Evanik-KE/snl-app/README.md

  * Markdown

 ## Support and contact details
-{These are the currnet emails of the contributers:
+{These are the current emails of the contributors:
 <ul>
 <li>roy.kimari@student.moringaschool.com</li>
 <li>odhiambo.omondi@student.moringaschool.com</li>